NSProgrammer/ZipUtilities/README.md

 *Apple compression library as an extra*

 `NOZXAppleCompressionCoder` has been written as an example of how to construct your own coders.
-Supports all algorithms provided by libcompression, including LZMA which is specified in as a known compression method in the ZIP archive format.
+Supports all algorithms provided by libcompression, including LZMA which is specified as a known compression method in the ZIP archive format.

 *Example of registering the Apple compression library coders:*